gz-c/skycoin/README.md

 5. Follow the steps in [pre-release testing](#pre-release-testing)
 6. Make a PR merging `develop` into `master`
 7. Review the PR and merge it
 8. Tag the master branch with the version number.
 Version tags start with `v`, e.g. `v0.20.0`.
+Sign the tag.
+Example: `git tag -as v0.20.0 $COMMIT_ID`.
 9. Make sure that the client runs properly from the `master` branch
 10. Create the release builds from the `master` branch (see [Create Release builds](electron/README.md))